Lezac/simple_shell/README.md

 ## Simple_shell
-This project is a collaboration between Stephen Okafor and Isaac Irie
+This project is a collaboration between Stephen Okafor and Isaac Irie on ALX C Programming task (Simple Shell).